mavstars8086/ISQA8086_GroupProject/Git Repository Package/Summary/HtmlSummary.md

 The two plots are plotted over different sites each at different years.

+**The xaxis is Year in days.The Y axis in Temperature is in celsius**

 ``` r
 knitr::opts_chunk$set(cache=TRUE)
 knitr::opts_knit$set(root.dir = "D:/MS/D2D Final/Data Source/BeachPlum/HtmlSummary")